CORPORATE ACCOUNTABILITY NOW!

 Working families have won important victories on a range of workplace rights and consumer protection standards in the past five years.

-Responding to organizing by working people, policymakers have enacted dramatic increases to the minimum wage, paid sick and family leave, equal pay guarantees, and protections against predatory payday and auto loans – delivering real benefits for our communities.
+Thanks to organizing by everyday working people, policymakers have enacted dramatic increases to the minimum wage, paid sick and family leave, equal pay guarantees, and protections against predatory payday and auto loans – all which improve economic and overall well-being of our communities.

 Corporations and their political allies are denying more than 60 million people – half the American workforce – their right to challenge their employer in court.